 Ben has a good relationship with his father-in-law, who mortgaged his house to provide a loan for the business.
 Ben describes it all in his own words, as follows:

-Our plan was conservative in nature, but because a lot of our financial obligations, we planned out every detail.
+Our plan was conservative in nature, but because of a lot of our financial obligations, we planned out every detail.
 Our projections used current sales with a little bit of growth.

 The day we opened, we had two mechanics, a service advisor, and me.
 I inherited that crew with the shop purchase.
 My plan was to change up some stuff with the current staff.
 Coming in fresh, my plan was to be at the counter as a service advisor.
 The biggest reason for making this leap was to spend more time with my kids.

 For survival, in the early stages, I needed to be at the counter selling service.
 But I knew if I continued to do this, I wouldn’t be able to look at the business.
-Instead I would be sucked into it.
+Instead, I would be sucked into it.
 Also, I wouldn’t be able to meet my goal of spending more time at home.

 The Yes Mentality

-In the first year we did very little marketing.
+In the first year, we did very little marketing.
 We worked hard on word-of-mouth advertising.
-We didn’t have the budget for marketing at first, so we focused on being active in community.
+We didn’t have the budget for marketing at first, so we focused on being active in the community.
 A lot of people lived 20-30 minutes away, but they started hearing about where we are and traveled to get here.

 People I had taken care of before would say, “you’re so far away.”
 I wanted to help them when they wanted to bring their car to me; I wanted to say yes!
 So I started the Nielsen Now pick-up and drop-off service.
-They said “wow, you’d do that?”
+They said, “wow, you’d do that?”
 Of course, we had to.
 This started to develop very quickly.
-First we were winging it, then it started to fall into place as we coordinated and planned out logistics.
+First, we were winging it, then it started to fall into place as we coordinated and planned out logistics.
 This was the first thing we did to set ourselves apart, and no one really did this well.
 By listening to our customers, we wanted to give them what they needed.
-This mentality eventually led us to opening a body shop.
+This mentality eventually led us to open a body shop.

-People would say they didn’t know where to go for their body work, and that they wanted to bring their car to us.
+People would say they didn’t know where to go for their bodywork, and that they wanted to bring their car to us.
 It was a big need for our customers.

 I knew from the beginning it was important to provide consistent work and results.
 The experience should be the same every time for every customer.
 The workflow should be the same for every tech on every vehicle.
 This way I can take care of my customers and provide structure and training to my employees.